yizhanyun/yx/README.md

 # 多站 duosite

-Duosite (duo: 多, many in Chinese, site: 站 in Chinese) is a web server that aims to host and run many sub sites, each with its own sub setting, folder structure and template / view engine, and file system based routing (in progress)  as Nextjs.
+Duosite (duo: 多, many in Chinese, site: 站 in Chinese) is a web server that aims to host and run many sub sites, each with its own sub setting, folder structure and template / view engine, file system based routing, static site generation but also supports advanced nodejs server side programming.

 Duosite is built on top of the excellent [fastify](https://github.com/fastify/fastify) webserver.

-## Why duosite?

-The reason to develop duosite is simple: I need a web server that allows me to experiment html / css / js, with each site and setup indepent of each other.

-The same goal can be achieved by checkouting out different branches with a different setup.
-The problem is that then each branch would not be visible to eachother at the same time.

-Using `yarn` workspace can achieve it to but each subsite needs to maintian a separate server setup and ports.
-It's inconvinient as well.

-Say I would like to expriment a subsite with ejs template engine and another one with marko engine.
-I don't want to swith branches or servers with different port, which is hard to memorize.

-The two should coexist in harmony.
-And I can visit `site-ejs.localhost` and `site-marko.localhost` at the same time.
-That's the starting idea of duosite.

-Duosite should also be a host of template projects for experimenting various frameworks or libraries.

-Duosite should have commands to create new projects from template projects.
+Duosite borrowed many ideas from [Nextjs](https://github.com/vercel/next.js).
+I'd like to thank both teams for their greate work and contribution to open source software.

+## Core Duosite features

+### Pages of both static HTML and view templates

+Like Next.js, Duosite renders and serves pages from `<site>/pages` folder.
+Unlike Next.js, Duosite supports static HTML files and also renders template engine files, for [liquidjs](https://github.com/harttle/liquidjs).

+### Filebased routing

+Duosite supports Nextjs style file based routing, in the format of `/<segments>/[route1]/[route2]/[[...captureAll]].[template-ext]`.

+It also supports three dat feteching methods for template renderring, and static html generation, `getStaticProps`, `getServerProps` and `getStaticPaths`.

+### Companion boot.mjs to unify data loading

+Duosite has one unique design, a companion `boot.mjs` for loading data for template renderring.

+One common task is to load initial data for template renderring.
+To support file based routing, when renderring template under pages, duosite would look up a companion js file, `<template-file-name>.boot.mjs`, which should export one or all of three async functions: `getStaticProps`, `getServerProps`, `getStaticPaths`

+### Server enhancement

+Drawing on `fastify`'s plugin based design, Duosite allows deep customization and enhancement of built-in server.
+It allows developers to provide global service builder and site service builder to added shared services, allow global enhancer and site enhancer to enrich web server and add any routing rules and handlers to build-in server.

+### Subsites and indepent engines

+Duosite supports subsites and allow each subsite to have its own template engines and renderrers.
+You can hve one site of `ejs` engine and another of `liquidjs` engine for experiments, benchmarking, testing and production.

+### Compile to generate full static site or mixed static and dynamic site

+Like Nextjs, duosite expose a `yarn duosite build <site-name` command, which will scan page folder to decide if a template file should and could be renderred to static html file or files, or should be dynamicly renddered and served.

 ## Usage